What you are about to read is pretty graphic.

 You can’t because you live inside a prison.
 Your prison is deficit.

 Each month, you need to pay out money to survive and live a modest, normal life.
 You need money to buy water, shelter, food, clothing, transportation, education, and leisure.
 Let’s say that these humble needs can be met with $1,000 a month.
 Unless you were born into extraordinary circumstances, no one hands you $1,000 a month—meaning it’s incumbent upon you to go out and collect it, every single month.
 That means that you start each month with a big portion of your time already committed to just gathering enough resources not to fall behind the next month.
-You’re bailing water for hours upon hours in order to keep afloat.
+You’re bailing water just to keep afloat.

 This is why deficit is a prison.
 It locks each day into a routine that you didn’t choose, and prevents you from pursuing a life lived to its fullest potential for happiness.
 And the more hours you need to spend to appease that deficit, the less free you are.